Code-Institute-Submissions/axelzwaans-live-on-mars_MayResub/README.md

    - CSS
      - I used [The W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) to validate the CSS.
 No errors were found.

+   - Responsiveness
+     - I used [Am I Responsive](http://ami.responsivedesign.is/) to validate responsive on different devices.

+   - DevTools
+     - I used [Chrome Devtools](https://developer.chrome.com/docs/devtools/) for general code and responsiveness testing.

    - Lighthouse
      - I used Lighthouse to check performance & accessibility.
 Results are displayed below.